 Expert 1: Market Analyst, Eliminating the First Burden - Market!

-Question 1: What is the current market trend of the online pharmacy market?
+Question 1: What is the current market trend of the medicine delivery app market?

 Rather than giving you the numbered view of the online pharmacy market, I would prefer to talk about the ground reality.